Clustering Kinematic Patterns of Runners: A Comparative Study of Hierarchical, K-Means, and Deep Temporal Clustering Algorithms

 Authors

-3 Unit of Computer Sciences, Department of Mathematical Sciences, University of Mazandaran, Babolsar, Iran
+2 Department of Computer Sciences, Faculty of Mathematical Sciences, University of Mazandaran, Babolsar, Iran.

 Abstract

-Background and Aims: Current biomechanical research lacks comprehensive investigation of deep learning clustering algorithms for identifying homogeneous running movement patterns.
-This study compares PCA-based hierarchical clustering and K-means algorithms with an end-to-end deep temporal clustering approach, using ankle joint kinematic data to group runners with similar movement patterns.
+Background and Aims Current biomechanical studies lack a comprehensive investigation of deep learning clustering algorithms for identifying homogeneous movement patterns in runners.
+This study aims to compare the performance of principal component analysis (PCA)-based hierarchical clustering and K-means algorithms with an end-to-end deep temporal clustering (DTC) approach in analyzing ankle joint kinematics of runners with homogeneous movement patterns.

-Materials and Methods: Three-dimensional ankle joint angles were obtained from 108 healthy adults (age: 22.45 ± 2.42 years, height: 1.69 ± 0.11 m, body mass: 64.64 ± 9.54 kg, sex: 55 males, 53 females) during barefoot running.
-Deep temporal clustering, hierarchical clustering, and K-means algorithms were trained using ankle joint angles during running.
-Following clustering, the performance and accuracy of each algorithm in identifying homogeneous movement clusters were evaluated using clustering validation metrics.
+Methods Three-dimensional ankle joint angles were obtained from 108 recreational runners (55 males and 53 females; age: 22.45±2.42 years, height: 1.69±0.11 m, body mass: 64.64±9.54 kg) during barefoot running at a speed of 3.0±3 meters per second.
+DTC, hierarchical, and K-means algorithms were trained using ankle joint angles during running.
+After clustering, the performance and accuracy of each algorithm in identifying clusters with homogeneous movement patterns were evaluated by calculating the Silhouette score, the Calinski-Harabasz index (CHI), and the Davies-Bouldin index (DBI).

-Conclusion: The findings indicate that the deep temporal clustering algorithm outperforms traditional methods such as hierarchical clustering and K-means in identifying homogeneous movement patterns among runners.
+Conclusion The DTC algorithm outperforms hierarchical clustering and K-means clustering in identifying homogeneous movement patterns among runners.
 Its higher accuracy and lower learning error make it a suitable choice for analyzing kinematic data in biomechanical research.
-These results can enhance the understanding and analysis of movement patterns and contribute to the development of effective strategies for prescribing targeted interventions.
+The findings can enhance the understanding and analysis of movement patterns and contribute to the development of effective strategies for prescribing targeted interventions.

 Keywords